Caffeine: The Secret to Better Memory, Focus, and Reaction Times

 By blocking adenosine receptors and increasing cortical activity, caffeine can improve alertness, attention, and reaction times, giving users an edge on tasks that require focused effort and quick responses.
 This cognitive enhancement can be particularly beneficial for individuals in high-performance fields, such as esports players, where split-second decisions and razor-sharp reflexes can make the difference between victory and defeat.

-See also The Beginner’s Guide to Making the Perfect Cup of Espresso
+See also Beginner’s Guide to Making a Delicious Latte

 Cognitive Measure Caffeine Effect